Meet the Governors

-Jonathan Birch – Parent Governor / Healthy & Safety Governor (appointed October 2016)
+Jonathan Birch – Coopted / Healthy & Safety Governor (appointed October 2016)

 I work as a Health & Safety and Facilities Management Consultant and work largely within the statutory and further education sectors.
 I have worked with multiple schools, academies and colleges across the country and bring experience and knowledge of the sector and good practice and ideas from other schools.
 I am a member of the British Institution of Facilities Management (BIFM) and hold NEBOSH and IOSH qualifications.

 I look forward to playing an active role on the Governing Board and using my skills and knowledge to ensure the school continues to be a safe, and happy learning environment.

 Nadeera Pratt – Parent Governor (appointed February 2017)

 My son attended CHPS from Reception all the way through to the end of Year 6 so we have a good idea of how the school operates and know a few of the teachers J I started as a Parent Governor and have remained as a member of the Board since then.

 I became ACCA qualified in 2003 whilst working as an External Auditor in the Finance sector and since then have held multiple roles including Group Reporting Accountant, Internal Audit, Finance Business Partner and Project Lead.
 I believe my varied experiences across industries and within various functions are beneficial to CHPS in terms of providing differing insight and independent challenge on both financial and non-financial matters.